arcus-azure/arcus.observability/docs/features/telemetry-enrichment.md

 ## Application Enricher

-The `Arcus.Observability.Telemetry.Serilog` library provides a [Serilog enricher](https://github.com/serilog/serilog/wiki/Enrichment) that adds the application's component name to the log event as a log property with the name `ComponentName`.
+The `Arcus.Observability.Telemetry.Serilog.Enrichers` library provides a [Serilog enricher](https://github.com/serilog/serilog/wiki/Enrichment) that adds the application's component name to the log event as a log property with the name `ComponentName`.

 **Example**